pedroAVS/playwright-tech-challenge/README.md

-# Playwright Tech Challenge
+# Playwright | TypeScript

-This is a project for the Factorial Calculator Tech Challenge.
+This is a technical exercise for the Factorial Calculator web app.

 > **Warning**
 > This project was build with NodeJS v20.2.0